 However, with mask bettas, their faces are the exact same color and shade as the rest of their bodies, making head to base of tail a uniform single color.

-The multicolored pattern type can be used to describe any betta fish that has three or more colors on their body and doesn’t fit into any other pattern type.
+The multicolored pattern type can be used to describe any betta that has three or more colors on their body and doesn’t fit into any other pattern type.

 Of course, this applies to an incredible number of variations, too many to list here, but I’m sure you get the general idea from the description.